CHAPTER 2: OUR CHANGING ATMOSPHERE:

 Every day, sunlight (the sun’s radiation) travels through the atmosphere and warms the planet.
 The atmosphere helps to trap this warmth on Earth – if you remember from the introduction, this process is called the greenhouse effect.
 The atmosphere protects us from the Sun’s powerful rays, like a natural form of sunscreen.
 Without the atmosphere, our planet would essentially be freezing cold at night, and scorching hot during the day.
-No air on Earth means it would be a lot like the moon – hotter than boiling water during the day (126.7°C or 260°F) and more than twice as cold as any place on Earth at night (-173°C or -280°F), and completely barren.
+No air on Earth means it would be a lot like the moon – hotter than boiling water during the day (126.7°C or 260°F) and more than twice as cold as any place on Earth at night (-173°C or -280°F), and without any life, completely barren.

 While we understand that the greenhouse effect is a natural process that allows us to live on Earth, we've also learned that human activities have introduced a lot more greenhouse gases in recent years that are raising the temperature of our air and having a big impact on climate change.
 Therefore, humans are changing the natural greenhouse of Earth.

 Let’s take a closer look at the greenhouse effect in this video.
 We see how solar radiation passes through the atmosphere and heats up Earth’s surface.
 Some of the radiation is absorbed by gases even before it reaches the land and ocean surfaces.
 The other part is absorbed by the Earth’s surface and then radiated upward.
 As the gases in the air absorb both the Sun’s and the Earth’s energy, they warm up and also radiate heat.